 A Right Approach

-Jesus does not want the praise of men.
+Jesus does not want the praise of people.
 He makes this very statement in John 5:41 where he states, “I do not receive glory from people.”
 What are we to make of this statement of Jesus?
-As Dr. Martyn Lloyd-Jones plumbs the depths of John 5:41, he carefully answers this question.
-This statement, set in the context of John 5 where Jesus had performed a powerful miracle, made powerful claims about his identity and proclaimed a powerful truth to confront the Jews’ unbelief.
-Now, in verse 41, Dr. Lloyd-Jones unpacks this statement of Jesus teaching: the Jews took the wrong approach to Jesus.
-The Jews only offered honor to a well-known teacher or political leader in an earthly since.
-Jesus does not want this honor from men.
-This is the wrong approach.
-On the other hand, Jesus desires the honor of men, the worship and praise of men, to be compelled by his true identity as the Son of God, sent from the Father, fully God and fully divine.
-This is the praise he wants from men.
-How can man give him this praise?
-How can man take the right approach to worshiping Jesus?
-In this sermon, Dr. Lloyd-Jones answers these questions, teaching us the right approach to honor the Lord Jesus Christ.
+In this sermon on John 5:41 titled “A Right Approach,” Dr. Martyn Lloyd-Jones carefully answers this question.
+This statement, set in the context of John 5 where Jesus had performed a powerful miracle, made powerful claims about His identity and proclaimed a powerful truth to confront the Jews’ unbelief.
+Now, in verse 41, Dr. Lloyd-Jones unpacks this statement of Jesus’s teaching: the Jews took the wrong approach to Jesus.
+The Jews only offered honor to a well-known teacher or political leader in an earthly sense.
+Jesus does not want this type honor from people as this is the wrong approach.
+Jesus desires the honor, worship, and praise that is compelled by His true identity as the Son of God, sent from the Father, fully God and fully divine.
+How can anyone give Him this praise?
+How can anyone take the right approach to worshiping Jesus?
+In this sermon on John 5:41, Dr. Lloyd-Jones answers these questions, teaching the right approach to honor the Lord Jesus Christ.